-with that.

-(Moderator)

-654 PENN STATE LAW REVIEW [Vol. 116:3 RICK CLIMAN: (Moderator) So fiduciary exceptions may have the definitive acquisition agree most cases they are inappropria alone exclusivity agreement the place before the definitive agreement is signed. ement, but in te in a stand- at is put into Gar, you deleted the provision a client, the target, to disclose to the buyer the terms of any acquisitient offer that comes in from anothe the exclusivity period.
-Doesn't the buyer have some sort of transparency-a right to kno that's going on vis à vis other bid he prospective on proposal or r party during he prospective of right to w everything GAR BASON: (Counsel for Target) A prospective buyer who sign acquisition agreement with a p with obligations binding on the buyer has the right to get a fu- information when there's a cou- prior to signing an acquisition buyer is giving us absolutely we're restricting our freedom.
-Se I'm willing to do is give the b- pricing information when it has anything in return for it. rice in it and he prospective all panoply of nter-bid.
-But agreement the nothing, and b the last thing buyer valuable RICK CLIMAN: (Moderator) Fred, do you agree with that?
-FRED GREEN (Counsel for Buyer): Yes and no. The buyer is going lot of resources into getting th And frankly, if there is a point where a third party has come in that looks like it might be prefe we'd like to know about it.
-W good faith and if our deal is happen, we'll understand that, bu stand down rather than was However, I am sympathetic to Ga his deal done. along the way with an offer erable to ours, 'e're acting in not going to at we'd like to te our time.
+So fiduciary exceptions may have their place in the definitive acquisition agreement, but in most cases they are inappropriate in a standalone exclusivity agreement that is put into place before the definitive acquisition agreement is signed.

+Gar, you deleted the provision requiring your client, the target, to disclose to the prospective buyer the terms of any acquisition proposal or offer that comes in from another party during the exclusivity period.
+Doesn't the prospective buyer have some sort of right to transparency-a right to know everything that's going on vis à vis other bidders?

+A prospective buyer who signs a definitive acquisition agreement with a price in it and with obligations binding on the prospective buyer has the right to get a full panoply of information when there's a counter-bid.
+But prior to signing an acquisition agreement the buyer is giving us absolutely nothing, and we're restricting our freedom.
+So the last thing I'm willing to do is give the buyer valuable pricing information when it hasn't given me anything in return for it.

+Fred, do you agree with that?

+Yes and no. The buyer is going to be putting a lot of resources into getting this deal done.
+And frankly, if there is a point along the way where a third party has come in with an offer that looks like it might be preferable to ours, we'd like to know about it.
+We're acting in good faith and if our deal is not going to happen, we'll understand that, but we'd like to stand down rather than waste our time.
+However, I am sympathetic to Gar's position.

-GAR BASON: (Counsel for Target) Why do you need the specific terms of other bids?
+Why do you need the specific terms of other bids?
 That's what's confusing to us.

-RICK CLIMAN: (Moderator) Gar, isn't there a risk that someone will come in and make an unsolicited offer at a price lower than the price Fred's client has on the table?
+Gar, isn't there a risk that someone will come in and make an unsolicited offer at a price lower than the price Fred's client has on the table?
 What do you do then?

-GAR BASON: (Counsel for Target) Exactly.
+Exactly.
 My nightmare as the target is that Fred's client is thinking of \$40 per share, and a bid comes in from someone else at \$32.
 Fred's client thinks, "Whoa, I can beat this other bid by offering only \$34."
-I don't want Fred's client to have a notion of what the market- clearing price might be.
+I don't want Fred's client to have a notion of what the market-clearing price might be.
 As a buyer, you have a right to get that by signing a binding, definitive acquisition agreement with a price in it.

-JOEL GREENBERG: (Commentator) Isn't that issue accentuated because, for the most part, the only time you're going to get the target to sign an exclusivity agreement is when the target is in a position of weakness to start with?
-RICK CLIMAN: (Moderator) I'm amazed, candidly, at how often I see this "transparency" provision in stand-alone exclusivity agreements.
+Isn't that issue accentuated because, for the most part, the only time you're going to get the target to sign an exclusivity agreement is when the target is in a position of weakness to start with?

+I'm amazed, candidly, at how often I see this "transparency" provision in stand-alone exclusivity agreements.
 My sympathies on this issue lie with Gar's position.
 Fred, I assume you'd agree that if a target company has any leverage at all and pushes back on this issue against a prospective buyer who has no obligations whatsoever at this point, the prospective buyer should lose the argument.

-FRED GREEN (Counsel for Buyer): I totally agree.
-You can give it a try, but if the target's counsel identifies and holds firm on the issue, you should just give up and move on.
-53
+I totally agree.
+You can give it a try, but if the target's counsel identifies and holds firm on the issue, you should just give up and move on.53